Which place is cheaper, Kansas City or Gainesville?

 Both Kansas City and Gainesville are popular destinations to visit in the spring with plenty of activities.

 In April, Gainesville is generally a little warmer than Kansas City.
-Temperatures in Gainesville average around 69°F (20°C), and Kansas City stays around 58°F (15°C).
+Daily temperatures in Gainesville average around 69°F (20°C), and Kansas City fluctuates around 58°F (15°C).

 In April, Gainesville usually receives less rain than Kansas City.
 Gainesville gets 2 inches (50 mm) of rain, while Kansas City receives 2.8 inches (71 mm) of rain each month for the spring.